LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 Along with findings, AWS Security Hub presents an additional view to consume the information via *insights*.
 Insights are filters and groupings that allow you to see affected resources in groups to facilitate the human analysis.

 AWS Security Hub has a regional scope, so you need to enable it on every region where you want to use its capabilities.
 Additionally, the service adheres to the master-member concept, allowing other accounts to accept an invite to join the master account.
 The master can view findings from the member accounts, as well as election actions on those findings.

+GuardDuty can send findings into Security Hub, and will be automatically converted into a Security Hub Finding.
+Audit Manager and Amazon Detective can also receive data from Security Hub.

+Security Hub can forward it's findings on to EventBridge, for further automated processing using other AWS Services and/or 3rd party solutions.

+### Amazon Detective

+Amazon Detective enables you to investigate, analyse, and identify root causes of security issues or suspicious activities in your AWS environments.
+Amazon.
+Detective does this through the automatic collection of log data from AWS resources such as VPC flow logs, AWS CloudTrail, and Amazon GuardDuty.

+**Exam Tip:** Amazon Detective can detect if Cloud Logging was disabled and by using ML, it can detect which systems may have been compromised.

 ### AWS Systems Manager: State Manager, Patch Manager, and Compliance